apartment in South America

 • Opportunity to cook meals by having a kitchen.
 More lenient guest policies/privacy – some hotels in Rio and Cartagena charge fees for guests or may not allow them to begin with.

-• Good value for your money – if you are staying at least 5 nights or more, an apartment could be a great value for your vacation. (if you are staying less than 5 nights, it may not be the best value as you have to pay for such things as rental cleaning, etc and additionally, some owners do not rent out condos for less then 4 or 5 nights).
+• Good value for your money – if you are staying at least 7 nights or more, an apartment could be a great value for your vacation. (if you are staying less than 7 nights, it may not be the best value as you have to pay for such things as rental cleaning, etc and additionally, some owners do not rent out condos for less than one week.)

 • Living like a local – staying in an apartment is a great experience and allows you to immerse yourself in the local culture and live like a local.